kichnan/acute-angular/README.md

 # acute-angular
 Home projects based on Angular JS framework

+## Pending setup tasks
+- [ ] Check code comments standards for this project

 ## New learnings
 - [ ] What is `@`Component
 - [ ] What is Decorator